top of page

 What is Somatic Psychotherapy?

 “Somatic” means body-based.
-Somatic psychotherapy is a therapeutic approach that understands something simple but often overlooked: our minds and bodies are not separate.
-When we go through stress, grief, trauma, or long-term illness, those experiences don’t just affect our thoughts or emotions—they show up in our muscles, our breath, our posture, our digestion, even in how our immune system responds.
-Somatic therapy brings the body into the conversation.
+Somatic psychotherapy is a therapeutic approach that honors a simple but often overlooked truth: our minds and bodies are connected.
+When we experience stress, grief, trauma, or long-term illness, those experiences don’t just affect our thoughts or emotions—they also show up as physical sensations, in posture, breath, or subtle patterns of tension.
+Somatic therapy brings attention to the body as part of the therapeutic process.
 That might look like noticing what you feel—not just what you think.
-It might mean slowing down, tracking your breath, paying attention to a subtle shift in sensation, or exploring how your body wants to move.
-These small moments can open the door for your nervous system to regulate, reset, and heal.
-You don’t have to be physically sick to benefit from this kind of work—somatic therapy can offer a grounded, compassionate path toward healing that includes all of you—mind, body, and nervous system.
+It might mean slowing down, tracking your breath, paying attention to subtle shifts in sensation, or exploring gentle movement.
+These moments can help you notice patterns in your body, increase awareness, and support emotional processing.
+You don’t have to be physically unwell to benefit from this work—somatic therapy offers a grounded, compassionate way to explore your experiences, supporting self-awareness, presence, and emotional insight across mind and body.

 What is the Brain-Body-Gut Connection?